Acemcp Node.js Implementation

 ### Scenario 2: Bug Debugging

-**Requirement**: Locate the error handling in the payment module
+**Requirement**: Locate error handling in the payment module

 ```

-User: @acemcp How is the error handled when payment fails?
+User: @acemcp How are errors handled when payment fails?

 AI Assistant Call: